kang-cao-corgi/coj/notes.md

 The Bible is <u>not</u> an object of research

-## I.The Bible begins with a story of **3 types of spiritual beings** that are entirely different in their essence.
+## I. The Bible begins with a story of **3 types of spiritual beings** that are entirely different in their essence.

 |God|Angels|Men|
 |---|---|---|